 - length of exposure

-Once you’ve been admitted to the ER, a healthcare provider will measure and monitor your vital signs, including pulse, temperature, blood pressure, and breathing rate.
-Doctors may also give you activated charcoal, medications, intravenous fluids, or oxygen in order to help ease symptoms and rid your body of the chlorine.
+Once you’ve been admitted to the emergency room, a healthcare provider will measure and monitor your vital signs.
+This includes your pulse, temperature, blood pressure, and breathing rate.
+Doctors may also give you one or more of the following to help ease symptoms and rid your body of the chlorine:

-You might require a breathing tube if you are having trouble breathing.
+You might require a breathing tube if you have trouble breathing.
 Doctors might use a special tool to view your throat and determine if you have serious burns in your airways or lungs.
-Additionally, a tube may need to be inserted into your stomach to empty all the contents.
+A tube may need to be inserted into your stomach to empty its contents.

-If your skin has been affected, medical staff may need to wash your skin for several hours.
-Surgical removal of affected skin may be necessary if your skin is severely damaged.
+Medical staff may need to wash affected skin for several hours.
+Surgical removal of affected skin may be necessary if it’s severely damaged.

 Chlorine poisoning can have serious effects on the body.
 The outlook for recovery depends on the amount of chlorine swallowed or inhaled and how quickly treatment is obtained.
 You have a better chance for full recovery if you receive medical help promptly.

-Chlorine poisoning can be prevented by following proper methods for handling chlorine and avoiding ingestion entirely.
-Products that contain chlorine should be stored in locked closets or cabinets so that children cannot access them.
+Follow proper methods for handling chlorine.
+Store products that contain chlorine in locked closets or cabinets so that children can’t access them.

-The National Poison Control Center can provide additional information and recommendations about chlorine poisoning.
-It can be reached any time at 1-800-222-1222 at any time to reach NCPC.
+The NCPC can provide additional information and recommendations about chlorine poisoning.
+Call 1-800-222-1222 at any time to reach NCPC.
 The service is private and free.
-The professionals at the National Poison Control Center are happy to answer questions on chlorine poisoning and poison prevention.
+The professionals at NCPC are happy to answer questions on chlorine poisoning and poison prevention.